 Frustrated and despondent, I continued to wander the aisles.
 I ended up in the section with drill/driver kits, hoping to find a really cheap kit that had what I want.
 After a few minutes of looking around, I didn’t find what I was looking for, but I did find what I needed.

-I had fallen victim to the fallacy I’ve seen over and over in my career: customers assuming they have the solution to their problem.
+I had fallen victim to the thing I always ask my teams to be on the lookout for: customers assuming they have the solution to their problem.